NyanSatan/WayOut/README.md

 GUI for kloader/multi_kloader in the spirit of old classic iOS Setup assistant (Setup.app) for dualboots to iOS 6 and older (nothing will prevent booting older or newer iOS versions though)

 # Dependencies
+Now included by default, no need to do that anymore

 `cd .../WayOut-master`

 `mkdir Dependencies`